willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 The reason this works is because we use our member fees to make responsible investments which have a stable rate of return.
 By taking responsibility for managing members' usual expenses, we make more cash available for those investments.
 The profits from those investments provide additional support for our services and allow us to increase the number of members we can support.

 Of course, many people are not able to afford even their current expenses, through no fault of their own, because of random chance (like where they were born) or because they are one of the many victims of an abusive and exploitative capitalist system.
 Our financial strategy is designed to at least guarantee that our current members will have equal access to our services regardless of their personal circumstances.
 Unfortunately, even an uncommonly successful investment strategy will probably take generations until it grows to the point that we can responsibly support our services for everyone who wants them.
-Thus, when we are negotiating member fees with a prospective member, we will invite them (entirely at their option) to pay fees in excess of what they might reasonably expect us to pay on their behalf.
+Thus, when we are negotiating member fees with a prospective member, we will invite them (*entirely at their option*) to pay fees in excess of what they might reasonably expect us to pay on their behalf.
 This will never have any bearing on access to services, but it is profoundly appreciated because it proves that more privileged members are nonetheless willing to volunteer more of their own money in support of equal rights for every person.
 They may receive, at most, a financially negligible token of our thanks for their commitment to our mission.

 What if no one wants to pay excess member fees?
 ========================================================

 This would be disappointing, because it constrains the rate at which we can expand our services to a larger population.
 It is also unlikely, because it is our belief that most people will be willing to contribute at least a tiny bit more than they actually need.
 In fact, even in capitalism this isn’t unprecedented, because otherwise insurance companies wouldn’t work!

-In any event, one of the key principles of our expansion plan is to only start a new round of applications when we can be reasonably sure that any new members could be supported with the resources we already have.
+In any event, one of the key principles of our expansion plan is to only start a new round of applications when we can be reasonably sure that any new members could be supported *with the resources we already have*.
 This is, incidentally, exactly the difference between an insurance company and a Ponzi scheme.
 Without this protection, we would immediately be trapped in a death spiral of desperate recruitment, unmanageable growth, and a complete loss of trust in our ability to succeed in our mission.

 The key observation is that people only ever willingly give away money under three conditions:
 - they can afford to;